JoshuaKGoldberg/Goldblog/content/blog/type-parameters-missing-function-codefix/index.md

 -   [Dan Jutan](https://twitter.com/jutanium) for having me on the stream and taking the time to report this bug on TypeScript
 -   [Jake Bailey](https://twitter.com/andhaveaniceday) for help with the type predicates PR
 -   [Nathan Shively-Sanders](https://twitter.com/sanders_n) both for hopping on the stream to help us understand the bug and for reviewing & merging the PR
+    -   And: for help reviewing [this blog post's PR](https://github.com/JoshuaKGoldberg/Goldblog/pull/349)!

 We did it! 🙌